 Brief of Evidence of Dr Diana Sarfati on behalf of the Ministry of Health at the Inquiry’s State Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 17 August 2022, para 2.8 (5)); Crown Closing Statement at the Inquiry’s State Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 26 August 2022, paras 13, 17).

-Transcript of evidence of Peter Hughes, Public Service Commissioner, at the Inquiry’s State Institutional Response hearing (Royal Commission of Inquiry into Abuse in Care, 26 August 2022, pages 1064-1065).
+Transcript of evidence of Peter Hughes, Public Service Commissioner, at the Inquiry’s State Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 26 August 2022, pages 1064-1065).

-Transcript of evidence of Chappie Te Kani, Chief Executive of Oranga Tamariki, at the Inquiry’s State Institutional Response Hearing (22 August 2022, pages 576–577; Brief of Evidence of Dr Diana Sarfati on behalf of the Ministry of Health for the Inquiry’s State Institutional Response Hearing (17 August 2022, para 2.8(4)).
+Transcript of evidence of Chappie Te Kani, Chief Executive of Oranga Tamariki, at the Inquiry’s State Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 22 August 2022, pages 576–577; Brief of Evidence of Dr Diana Sarfati on behalf of the Ministry of Health for the Inquiry’s State Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 17 August 2022, para 2.8(4)).

 Māori Perspective Advisory Committee, Puao-te-ata-tu (day break): The report of the Ministerial Advisory Committee on a Māori perspective for the Department of Social Welfare (Department of Social Welfare, 1988, page 77).